AI Screenr

 5,000 candidates (RPO / campus)3,000–4,000200–300~3,200~40 FTE

-At 100 candidates a month you have freed up roughly one full-time recruiter.
-At 500 you have freed up closer to four — enough to fund a senior sourcer, two full-cycle recruiters, and a talent-branding hire that compounds top-of-funnel.
-At 5,000+ (RPO territory), the savings fund an entirely different business model.
+At 100 candidates per month, you free up about one full-time recruiter.
+At 500, you free up close to four.
+That is enough to fund a senior sourcer, two full-cycle recruiters, and a talent branding hire that pays off at the top of the hiring funnel.
+At 5,000 or more (RPO level), the savings fund a completely different business model.

-The savings compound when you add no-show rate (10–15% on phone screens, effectively zero for async completion) and the rescheduling tax (20–40 hours at 500 candidates/month).
-See replace screening calls for the fully-loaded ROI formula.
+The savings grow larger when you add no-show rate (10–15% on phone screens, effectively zero for async completion) and the cost of rescheduling (20–40 hours at 500 candidates per month).
+See replace screening calls for the full ROI formula.

 Operating Patterns That Use High-Volume AI Screening

-Four operating patterns where high-volume voice AI screening has changed the unit economics most visibly:
+Four common operating patterns where high-volume voice AI screening has changed the economics most clearly:

 • RPO delivery.
-RPOs running multiple client requisitions in parallel use AI screening to triple per-recruiter throughput without adding headcount.
-The same recruiter who covered 3 clients covers 7–9.
-The client-quality signal goes up simultaneously because scoring is consistent.
+RPOs running several client requisitions at the same time use AI screening to triple per-recruiter output without adding headcount.
+The same recruiter who covered 3 clients now covers 7 to 9.
+Quality signal to clients goes up at the same time because scoring is consistent.

 • In-house talent acquisition at scale.
-Fast-growing companies hitting 100–300 hires per quarter move first-round screening off the recruiter team entirely.
-Recruiters shift to sourcing, manager debriefs, and candidate close — the stages where human judgement compounds.
+Fast-growing companies making 100–300 hires per quarter move first-round screening off the recruiter team completely.
+Recruiters shift to sourcing, hiring-manager debriefs, and candidate close — the stages where human judgment matters most.

-• Staffing agency bench-building.
-Agencies building a pre-qualified bench for repeat placements use AI screening to qualify candidates once and tag them by rubric score.
-Next requisition, the bench is already graded with evidence-backed scores that hiring managers trust.
+• Staffing agency talent pool.
+Agencies that build a pre-qualified pool of candidates for repeat placements use AI screening to qualify candidates once and tag them by score.
+For the next requisition, the pool is already scored with evidence that hiring managers can trust.

 • Seasonal and burst hiring.
-Retail Q4, tech intern cycles, campus recruiting, launch-driven sales pushes — seasonal volume becomes a workflow change, not a staffing emergency.
-The rubric is set once; the platform handles the burst.
+Retail Q4, tech internship cycles, campus recruiting, and sales hiring driven by product launches — seasonal volume becomes a workflow change, not a staffing emergency.
+You set the scoring criteria once, and the platform handles the burst.

 • Campus and graduate recruitment.
-Hundreds of students per role, standardised first-round questions, time zones spread across every region.
-Async parallelism is the only operating model that respects both candidate experience and recruiter capacity at this scale.
+Hundreds of students per role, standard first-round questions, time zones across every region.
+Async parallel interviewing is the only model that respects both the candidate experience and recruiter capacity at this scale.

-Across all five, the pattern is the same: volume becomes a throughput question the platform solves, not a staffing question you buy your way out of.
+In all five, the pattern is the same: volume becomes a capacity question that the platform solves, not a staffing question you pay your way out of.

 Roles That Benefit Most from High-Volume Screening

-High-volume screening is the ground zero for retail, hospitality, logistics, healthcare, and campus hiring — where application volume routinely passes 100/week per role.
-Below, the 10 roles where we see the highest-volume pipelines.
+High-volume screening is most important for retail, hospitality, logistics, healthcare, and campus hiring — where application volume often passes 100 per week per role.
+Below are 10 roles where we see the highest-volume pipelines.
 Browse all 960+ role-specific AI interview guides for the full catalog.

 Store ManagerRetail chains — 200+ per region